 People pranced around the beach flying kits, playing Boules, soaking up the sun and swimming in the ocean.
 Off in the distance you could see the Blankenberge Pier built in 1933, which unfortunately we didn’t have enough time to check out.
 Out on the sea, you could see large shipping cargo ships sailing away, as well as white sail boats sailing off into the distance.

 Besides the amazing views and so typically European beach feeling with the huts and umbrellas to rent, I absolutely loved how it didn’t feel overly crowded even with the large amounts of people there.
 There was still plenty of elbow room where you weren’t being taken over by surrounding beach-goers.
 It was the right amount of peacefulness I needed after feeling homesick.
 It was honestly a nice surprise!
+We would love to make this an annual summer beach trip, but living in Germany, it’s a little far for a simple beach day.
+However, if you’re looking for a Belgian beach holiday, then consider visiting Blankenberge Beach!

 What not to miss in Blankenberge: